Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 City residents currently pay a monthly fee of $16.22 for garbage collection.
 If you use the standard 65-gallon container, your fee will remain $16.22.
 If you requested a 95-gallon container, your monthly fee will be $17.72.
 If you requested a 35-gallon container, your monthly fee will be $14.72.

 Yes, but there are some guidelines.
 Only tree branches and trimmings cut by the homeowner will be picked up curbside.
 Branches must be cut and bundled in 6 foot (or less) lengths.
-Tree trimmings will be collected each Wednesday as time permits.
-Do not place tree branches or trimmings in the new waste containers.
+Do not place tree branches or trimmings in the City of Minot waste containers. *Update* Tree branch piles will be picked up throughout the week as time permits.
+Set them out on your scheduled collection day, and the operator will schedule a pick up within the next few days.
+Tree piles that are deemed excessive will not be hauled by sanitation crews.

 Yes, but there are some guidelines.
 Residents must call Public Works at 857-4140 to schedule bulk item collection.
 There is a $10 fee for each bulk item collected curbside.
 The fee will be added to your monthly bill.
 Bulk items include couches, end tables, computer desks, beds, bookcases, lawnmowers, snow blowers, appliances, and barbeque grills.
 Items the City will not collect include all building materials, carpet, boxes, sheet rock, kitchen cabinets, concrete, windows, fences, siding, TVs, computers, bricks, dirt, tires, or shingles.